fullstack-devops/fullstack-devops.github.io/docs/repos/awesome-ci/index.md

 If you have any questions, you can find a form on the issue board.
 First, make sure your question is already in the Questions and Answers section before asking a question.
 You can find frequently asked questions directly in the "Questions and Answers" section.

-### Notice:
+!!! info

     Every command that you can use is in the sidebar under commands.
 All options are listed there.
     If you need an example for your pipeline you can find it in the sidebar under the tab examples.

 ### Supported naming rules and effects on the version

 The patching of the version only takes effect if the merged branch begins with the following aliases, for example: `feature/my-awesome-feature`

+!!! note

-> The tailing `/` behind the alias is **always** requiered!
+    The tailing `/` behind the alias is **always** requiered!

 | SemVer | supported aliases             | version example |
 | ------ | ----------------------------- | --------------- |